JanOleA/8-bit-computer-emulator/docs/call_return.md

 READ SUBROUTINE DOCS when using them.
 All of them should have a string at the top that specifies how many arguments it expects on the stack, as well as how many values it returns.

 ## Exceptions:
-- [write_char.easm](../32bit/routines/utils/write_char.easm) displays the ascii character stored in .char.
-This is used often and needs to be performant.
+- [write_char.easm](../32bit/routines/utils/write_char.easm) displays the ascii character corresponding to the value stored in the A register.
+  - The reason for this is that this needs to be performant, as it's used often for updating the display.

 # Convention
 ## When there's only one return value